Hi,

 It got me thinking that there might be a need for a couple more Observable primitive operations.
 Two I can think of are:

-• a variant of refreshAll for when you’re just adding and deleting items (WIP version I’m testing here)
+refreshAllfor when you’re just adding and deleting items (WIP version I’m testing here) - a variant of

 Does anybody else see a need for these (or is this just a problem I’m having)?
 If there is a need, I’m happy to discuss requirements and submit a PR.